 Charles Roy Horney started teaching math and physics at Ryerson in 1952, and worked here until his retirement in 1983.
 During his time at Ryerson he acted as departmental head, assistant chairman and even the Registrar.
 He was also the coach of the Ryerson Zebras – the early men’s soccer team.

 His photographs allow us to piece together a timeline of demolition and construction that was previously unknown to Archives staff.
 Here is a sample of the images:

-This amazing collection of photographs is not yet available for public consultation.
-They will be available for viewing via our collections database in the near future.
+This amazing collection of photographs is now available for viewing in our database.